• Home

 Beating eggs for coconut flour blueberry muffins

-I absolutely consider myself and omnivore, and will never not love gluten-free Belgian waffles, but I also count nearly every macronutrient that goes into my body at this point in my life, which sounds more neurotic than it is.
+I absolutely consider myself an omnivore and will never not love gluten-free Belgian waffles, but I also count nearly every macronutrient that goes into my body at this point in my life, which sounds more neurotic than it is.

 And it’s a big reason why I make these coconut flour pancakes.
-Because they’re much lower carb and higher protein than regular pancakes, and I’m always looking to maximize the “fun food” aspect, while also not going either overboard on carbs, or under on my protein.
+Because they’re much lower carb and higher protein than regular pancakes, I’m always looking to maximize the “fun food” aspect while also not going either overboard on carbs or under on my protein.

 Because it’s not that carbs are bad, it’s just that less energy out = less energy needing to go in, which means your body needs fewer carbohydrates.